cleon30/Anchor-Counter/App/buildspace/frontend/README.md

-# buildspace Solana GIF Portal Project
+# buildspace template Solana Image Portal

 ### **Welcome 👋**
 To get started with this course, clone this repo and follow these commands: